binaryfork/Spanny/README.md

             }
         });
 ```

 Example
 --------
+Check the [sample app][2] for custom spannables.
 You can easily make a text with over 20 styles in a single TextView.
-Check the [sample app][2].

 ```java
 Spanny spanny = new Spanny("StyleSpan", new StyleSpan(Typeface.BOLD_ITALIC))